teejaydub/reuse-boostc/BasicBus.md

 * A=x
     Sends a reading for variable code A with value x.
     x is a decimal short or floating-point value.
+* .
+    Indicates that all pending responses to past commands have now been sent.
+    Follows ?* and ?P.
+    If the Master only sends one ?P or ?* command at a time and waits for this, it will definitively indicate that everything's been sent.